Why The Macerich Company [MAC] Should Be On Your Radar Moving Forward

-Between the start and the closing of the latest trading session, The Macerich Company [NYSE: MAC] had 1.97 million shares being bought and sold.
-In the last three months, average trading volumes hovered around 2.41M shares.
-During the last week, volatility in the share price was set at 2.47%, which placed the metric for the last 30 days at 2.48%.
-The price of the stock additionally went down to $24.94 during that period and MAC managed to take a rebound to $47.05 in the last 52 weeks.
+Between the start and the closing of the latest trading session, The Macerich Company [NYSE: MAC] had 829210 shares being bought and sold.
+In the last three months, average trading volumes hovered around 2.43M shares.
+During the last week, volatility in the share price was set at 2.51%, which placed the metric for the last 30 days at 2.57%.
+The price of the stock additionally went down to $23.72 during that period and MAC managed to take a rebound to $47.05 in the last 52 weeks.

 The Macerich Company [NYSE:MAC]: Analyst Rating and Earnings